IBM/openacc-openmp-tutorial/step.md

 The `third_kernel` depends on output of `host_kernel, first_kernel, second_kernel`, which in turn are independent of each other and therefore can, in priciple, run parallel to each other.
 The listing below is the parallelized version from file [acc-example/main-async.c](acc-example/main-async.c), the serial version may be found in file [acc-example/main.c](acc-example/main.c)

-With OpenACC, most directies can take the additional argument `async(queue-list)` and `wait(queue-list)` where queue-list is a comma-separated list of integers identifying so-called *async queues*.
+With OpenACC, most directies can take the additional argument `async(queue)` and `wait(queue-list)` where `queue` is an integer identfying so-called *async queues*, and `queue-list` is a comma-separated list of these.
+Using these, each execution of a kernel or transfer can be forced
+* to wait for completion of existing entries in the async queues specifed by `queue-list`,
+* and then to run in a specific async queue `queue`, Additionally there is a `#pragma acc wait` which acts like a barrier to completion of all oustanding queue-entries.

-In the listing below, look for these, and compare the serial and parallel versions of the file.
+In the listing below, look for these, and compare the serial and parallel versions of the file:
 ```C
 #define N 65536